-Figure 1 - Needs identified in ENTSO-E's System Needs study for the 2030 horizon.
+Figure 1.
+Needs identified in ENTSO-E's System Needs study for the 2030 horizon.
 The study investigated the combination of potential increases in cross-border network capacity that minimizes the total system costs.
 These capacity increases are additional to the 2025 network (composed of projects under construction or in advanced stage and expected to be in service in 2025).

-Figure 2 - Sum of NTC increases of projects proposed in the TYNDP 2020 and for which project promoters expect a commissioning date in 2030 or earlier (including projects expected to be in service in 2025).
+Figure 2.
+Sum of NTC increases of projects proposed in the TYNDP 2020 and for which project promoters expect a commissioning date in 2030 or earlier (including projects expected to be in service in 2025).
 Where the NTC increase is not the same in both directions, only the highest value is included in the map.
-Some borders have projects competing with each other to address the same need.
+On some borders several projects may be competing with each other to address the same need.